 Notifications about changes to the constitution must be accompanied by a copy of the new or amended constitution.

-Non-government schools must notify the Director General of critical and emergency incidents within 48 hours, by using the Critical and emergency incident report form.
+Non-government schools must notify the Director General of reportable incidents within 48 hours by using the applicable incident notification form (below).

-The notification of a critical and emergency incident to NGSR is an additional requirement to any other notifications that a school may need to make, for example, to the Western Australia Police Force, the Department of Communities – Child Protection and Family Support, or the Teacher Registration Board of Western Australia.
+This notification is additional to any other notifications that a school may need to make, for example to the Western Australia Police Force, the Department of Communities – Child Protection and Family Support or the Teacher Registration Board of Western Australia.